HTTP5214-Winter2023/TimeKeeper/research/Research-PuiSzeAu.md

 ## Research
 1. Try Clockify on VS Code
 2. Ways to export the data automatically
+3. Explore Clockify and its API on VS Code

 ## Idea
-1. Explore Clockify data into Excel
+1. Export Clockify data into Excel
 2. Clockify API